tatumumi/tatumumi.github.io/essays/bootstrap.md

 ## What is a User Interface (UI) Framework?
 A UI framework is a collection of pre-built components, libraries, and design elements.
 These frameworks offer ready-to-use features like buttons, icons, forms, menus, cards, and layout templates.
-Some popular UI frameworks include Bootstrap, Django, React, Angular, and Semantic-UI.
+Some popular UI frameworks include Bootstrap, React, Angular, and Semantic-UI.
 There are various appeals to using UI frameworks:

 - professional appearance to site/app
 - nicely designed UI components